snario/maker-pricefeed-tools/README.md

 Rename `defaults.env` to `.env` and begin to set the variables for each of the below (note [`.env`](https://docs.docker.com/compose/environment-variables/#the-env-file) is a specifically recognized filename by `docker-compose`).

+Note that the `docker-compose.yml` file expects your keystore folder to be `./secrets/keys/ethereum` and your password file to be `./secrets/pass`.

 | Variable          | Value         |
 | ----------------- | ------------- |
 | **ETH_FROM**          | The public key you'll be using to sign price feed updates